AZimmerman13/fraud-case-study/readme.md

 ## Dealing with Class Imbalance

 It is important to note that the classes in this dataset were severely imbalanced, only about 9% of the rows were members of the positive class.
 In order to address the heavy class imbalance in our dataset, we chose to oversample items that belonged to the 'fraud' class.
-This had the effect of substantially improving our model performance, and made the precision-recall tradeoff not quite as steep as we originally feared.
+This had the effect of substantially improving our model performance and made the precision-recall tradeoff not quite as steep as we originally feared.
 We took advantage of the built-in functionality of python's `imblearn` module to accomplish this.

-Another strategy we considered to address this issue include stratifying the train-test-split and use class_weights = 'balanced' (RandomForest hyperparameter) at the modeling process.
+Another strategy we considered to address this issue include stratifying the train-test-split and use class_weights = 'balanced' (RandomForest hyperparameter) in the modeling process.
 But this approach yielded poor results when compared with oversampling.

 ## Logistic Regression